JingqingZ/JingqingZ.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Tsinghua University, 2012
+* B.Eng. from Department of Computer Science and Technology, in Tsinghua University, 2012
-* MRes. in Imperial College London, Expected 2017
+* M.Res. from Department of Computing, in Imperial College London, Expected 2017

 Publications